 mideleg holds trap delegation bits for individual interrupts, with the layout of bits matching those in the mip register (i.e., STIP interrupt delegation control is located in bit 5).

-For exceptions that cannot occur in less privileged modes, the corresponding medeleg bits should be hardwired to zero.
-In particular, medeleg[11] is hardwired to zero.
+For exceptions that cannot occur in less privileged modes, the corresponding medeleg bits should be read-only zero.
+In particular, medeleg[11] is read-only zero.

 3.1.9 Machine Interrupt Registers (mip and mie)